jfltzngr/dacl-demo/README.md

 ## Available Models

 The available models are displayed in the table below.
-They are sorted according to the exact-match-ratio (EMR), which is the most important metric for multi-target classification.
-Further information reagarding the modes and the metrics may be found [here](https://dacl.ai/bikit.html) and [here](https://arxiv.org/abs/2202.07012).
+They are sorted according to the Exact Match Ratio (EMR), which is the most important metric for multi-target classification.
+Further information reagarding the models and the metrics may be found [here](https://dacl.ai/bikit.html) and [here](https://arxiv.org/abs/2202.07012).

 | Modelname             | Dataset           | EMR   | F1   | Tag          | Checkpoint                |CorrespNameOnBikit*                   |
 |-----------------------|-------------------|-------|------|--------------|---------------------------|--------------------------------------|